 Speak the Truth in Love

-Guard against the dilution of true doctrine by false teaching and authoritarian leaders.
+Guard against the dilution of true doctrine.
 If that makes us intolerant in the eyes of some, then so be it.
-Christ will commend us just as He did Antipas, His “faithful martyr.”
+We cannot define truth by our preferences.
+It exists outside of popular opinion and does not bend to popular demand.
+If we hold fast to sound doctrine, Christ will commend us just as He did Antipas, His “faithful martyr.”

-When the prophetess refused the chance to repent, Christ warned of His judgment: “Indeed I will cast her into a sickbed.”
-Whether taken figuratively or literally, we should take those words as a warning.
-God is holy and will not abide rebellion forever.
+When the prophetess refused an opportunity to repent, Christ warned of His judgment: “Indeed I will cast her into a sickbed.”
+Whether taken figuratively or literally, those words are cautionary.
+God is holy and will not tolerate rebellion forever.
 As Hebrews 10:31 says, “It is a fearful thing to fall into the hands of the living God.”

 The Threat of Death (Revelation 2:22-23)